sumitnegikv369/micro_frontend_implementation/readme.md

 The `exposes` object defines the parts of our application that we want to make available to other federated modules.

+### I heard an analogy that you should think of your universal remote control that you've set up to work with all your different stereo systems - you press "on" and it turns on your cable box, your receiver, and your TV.
+Maybe it's a really fancy home theater and it dims the lights and draws the shades too.
+That's a Facade - one button/function that takes care of a more complicated set of steps.

+### A quick analogy for the Adapter pattern (based on the comments) might be something like a DVI-to-VGA adapter.
+Modern video cards are often DVI, but you've got an old VGA monitor.
+With an adapter that plugs into your video card's expected DVI input, and has its own VGA input, you'll be able to get your old monitor working with your new video card.

 ### Anti-Corruption Layer (ACL)

 The Anti-Corruption Layer (ACL) is implemented to handle interactions between different parts of our system.
 It consists of three main components: